Wisconsin Republican Party says hackers stole $2.3 million

 Hitt said the FBI is investigating.
 FBI spokesman Leonard Peace did not immediately return a message seeking comment.

-Hitt said the stolen money would have been used in the final days of the campaign to make snap spending decisions based on the state of the race.
+“We have been in contact with the state party and are assisting them through this process,” said Republican National Committee spokesman Michael Ahrens.
+“The RNC never left Wisconsin after 2016, and we are confident that our ground game and the millions we are spending on TV and digital will deliver us another win there in 2020.”

+There have been more than 800 attempted phishing attacks for financial gain targeting the Wisconsin Democratic Party this campaign cycle, but none has been successful, said party spokeswoman Courtney Beyer.

-He said the hackers manipulated invoices from four vendors who were being paid to send out direct mail for Trump's reelection efforts and to provide pro-Trump material such as hats that could be handed out to supporters.
-Invoices and other documents were altered so when the party paid them, the money went to the hackers instead of the vendors, Hitt said.
+Hitt said the hackers manipulated invoices from four vendors who were being paid for direct mail for Trump’s reelection efforts as well as for pro-Trump material such as hats to be handed out to supporters.
+Invoices and other documents were altered so when the party paid them for the services rendered, the money went to the hackers instead of the vendors, Hitt said.

 The hack was discovered after someone noticed that an invoice was generated that should not have been, he said.

-Hitt said it appears the attack began as a phishing attempt.
-It does not appear that any data was stolen, said party spokesman Alec Zimmerman.
+Hitt said it appears the attack began as a phishing attempt and no data appears to have been stolen, said party spokesman Alec Zimmerman.

 All-access digital subscription